 Puget Sound Restoration Fund (PSRF) works collaboratively to restore marine habitat and native species in Puget Sound.
 Based on Bainbridge since 1997, PSRF spearheads native oyster, abalone, and kelp recovery efforts, operates a conservation hatchery, and also develops strategies to mitigate ocean acidification and re-forge connections between people and marine resources.
 Support from OCFA boosts our local engagement activities and keeps us barreling forward to restore a healthy ecosystem that supports human habitation along this wonderful coast of ours.

-Rotary Club of Bainbridge Island’s mission is to provide service to others, promote integrity, and advance local community and world understanding, goodwill, and peace through a fellowship of business, professional, and community leaders.
+100% of our annual Auction & Rummage Sale net proceeds are distributed to the Community through our Trust fund, as Club operations are funded from member’s fees and dues.
+The Rotary Club of Bainbridge Island’s mission is to provide service to others, promote integrity, and advance local community and world understanding, goodwill, and peace through a fellowship of business, professional, and community leaders.
 Since 1947, we have been a trusted partner working to improve lives locally and globally.
 We offer volunteer service and grants to community projects on Bainbridge Island, North Kitsap and beyond.
 We use a 4-Way Test to measure our actions.
-In all the things we think, say and do: 1.
+“In all the things we think, say and do: 1.
 Is it the TRUTH?
 2. Is it FAIR to all concerned?
 3. Will it build GOODWILL and BETTER FRIENDSHIPS?
 4. Will it be BENEFICIAL to all concerned?”
 Website: www.bainbridgeislandrotary.org

 Salish Sea Expeditions serves students in grades 5-12 by inspiring a passion for learning through hands-on marine science and STEM-focused exploration, maritime skills training and leadership development aboard a 61-foot sailing research vessel on the waters of Puget Sound.
 Students design and conduct experiments, deploy oceanographic equipment, gather and analyze data, plot a course for data collection, handle sails and boat navigation, and work as a team to better understand the environmental health of the Salish Sea and its connected waterways.